3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/projects/unit_02/README.md

 2. Seek out help with your classmates
 3. Submit a Github issue **on the WDI-ATL** class Github account to receive help from an instructor

-## Formatting your GitHub Issue for wdi-remote to ask for help
+## Formatting your GitHub Issue for wdi-atl to ask for help

 *PUSH OFTEN!
 Your code on GitHub should be up to date.
 Submiting an issue and linking us to old, out-of-date code will hinder the process.*